Adam Godley: Career

-In 2002 he made his film debut in Claude Lelouch's And Now...
+In 2002, Godley made his film debut in Claude Lelouch's And Now...
 Ladies and Gentlemen starring Jeremy Irons and Patricia Kaas which premiered at the Cannes Film Festival.
 He continued acting in films such as the Christmas classic Love Actually (2003), Around the World in 80 Days (2004), Nanny McPhee (2005), and Charlie and the Chocolate Factory (2005).

-In 2002 he starred as Victor Prynne alongside Alan Rickman and Lindsay Duncan in a revival of Noël Coward's Private Lives at the Richard Rogers Theatre in New York City, where Godley made his Broadway debut.
-For his performance he earned a Theatre World Award.
-The following year Godley starred as Michal in Martin McDonagh's The Pillowman opposite Jim Broadbent and David Tennant at the Royal National Theatre.
+In 2002, Godley made his Broadway debut when he starred as Victor Prynne alongside Alan Rickman and Lindsay Duncan in a revival of Noël Coward's Private Lives at the Richard Rogers Theatre in New York City.
+For his performance, Godley earned a Theatre World Award.
+The following year, he starred as Michal in Martin McDonagh's The Pillowman opposite Jim Broadbent and David Tennant at the Royal National Theatre.

-In 2008 he played Raymond Babbitt in the West End production of Rain Man opposite Josh Hartnett.
-In 2010 he played Jonathan Powell in the HBO television film The Special Relationship about Tony Blair's relationship with Bill Clinton.
+In 2008, Godley played Raymond Babbitt in the West End production of Rain Man opposite Josh Hartnett.
+Two years later, Godley played Jonathan Powell in the HBO television film The Special Relationship about Tony Blair's relationship with Bill Clinton.
 He had recurring roles as Elliott Schwartz in AMC's Breaking Bad and Jocelyn Pugh in Lodge 49.
-He also appeared in BBC's A Young Doctor's Notebook (2011), CBS's The Good Wife (2012), USA Networks's Suits (2012), Showtime's Homeland (2015), and NBC's The Blacklist (2017).
-In 2011 he played Lord Evelyn Oakleigh in Roundabout Theatre's multi-award-winning Broadway revival of Anything Goes.
+Godley also appeared in BBC's A Young Doctor's Notebook (2011), CBS's The Good Wife (2012), USA Networks's Suits (2012), Showtime's Homeland (2015), and NBC's The Blacklist (2017).
+In 2011, he played Lord Evelyn Oakleigh in Roundabout Theatre's multi-award-winning Broadway revival of Anything Goes.
 The production starred Sutton Foster, John McMartin, Jessica Walter and Joel Grey.
-For his performance he earned a Tony Award nomination, a Drama Desk Award nomination, and an Outer Critics Circle Award.
-In 2013 he led a new adaptation by Dennis Kelly of Georg Kaiser's 1912 German expressionist masterpiece, From Morning to Midnight, at the National Theatre.
+For his performance, Godley earned a Tony Award nomination, a Drama Desk Award nomination, and an Outer Critics Circle Award.
+In 2013, he led a new adaptation by Dennis Kelly of Georg Kaiser's 1912 German expressionist masterpiece, From Morning to Midnight, at the National Theatre.

-His most recent stage role was as one of the three Lehman brothers in the 2019 National Theatre's The Lehman Trilogy for which he was nominated for the Laurence Olivier Award for Best Actor in a Play alongside Simon Russell Beale and Ben Miles.
-The play transferred to Broadway in 2021 where he received a Tony Award nomination for Best Actor in a Play along with Adrian Lester and Simon Russell Beale.
+Godley's most recent stage role was as one of the three Lehman brothers in the 2019 National Theatre's The Lehman Trilogy, for which he was nominated for the Laurence Olivier Award for Best Actor in a Play alongside Simon Russell Beale and Ben Miles.
+The play transferred to Broadway in 2021, where Godley received a Tony Award nomination for Best Actor in a Play along with Adrian Lester and Simon Russell Beale.

-In 2023, he portrayed pollster Darwin Perry in the HBO drama series Succession episode "America Decides".
+In 2023, Godley portrayed pollster Darwin Perry in the HBO drama series Succession episode "America Decides".

 Personal life

 Godley is gay.
-He is a naturalized American citizen and lives in the Los Angeles area.
+He is a naturalised American citizen and lives in the Los Angeles area.